Into the Crevasse: Cultural references

-The episode makes several references to the automotive industry crisis of 2008–2009 and the financial crisis of 2007–2010.
+The episode makes several references to the 2008–2010 automotive industry crisis and the 2008 financial crisis.
 When Liz asks why Jack is taking a bus to Washington he replies "ever since these buffoons from Detroit took private planes the rest of us have to put on a show," a reference to controversial travel methods by several CEOs en route to a November 19 congressional hearing.
 The dilemma over bailout money also bears resemblance to federal bailouts of General Motors and Chrysler.
-In describing how he plans to destroy Jack's image, Devon says "by the time I'm done you're going to make AIG look like the Lehman Brothers of microwaves," a reference to two notable corporations from the financial crisis.
+In describing how he plans to destroy Jack's image, Devon says "by the time I'm done you're going to make AIG look like the Lehman Brothers of microwaves," a reference to two notable corporations affected by the 2008 financial crisis.
 Devon also says that in his search for an organization more powerful than GE he selected the American government because, "American Idol's not on until January."

 In their attempt to design a new microwave Jack, Frank, and Toofer change features on the microwave such as adding four doors and putting wheels on it until Jack stops the project saying they had "invented the Pontiac Aztek."
 While living in Liz's apartment Tracy orders several adult films on pay-per-view including The Curious Case of Benjamin Butt and I'm-A-Do-Us, puns on the films The Curious Case of Benjamin Button (2008) and Amadeus (1984).
 The story Jack tells Liz about the time he fell down into a crevasse and had to climb down into the darkness is inspired by the 1988 book Touching the Void.
 In a discussion with Jenna about werewolves, Liz mentions "Thriller", a music video by recording artist Michael Jackson.